CtrlK

 Actionability

-The MCP tools section provides concrete tool names, actions, and required arguments, which is useful.
-However, there are no executable code examples or copy-paste ready commands—the 'Example Workflow' is a numbered list of descriptions rather than actual invocations with parameters.
-The virtual service creation/management itself is entirely deferred to reference files.
+The MCP tools section provides some concrete guidance with specific tool names, actions, and required arguments, but lacks executable code examples or copy-paste ready commands.
+The virtual service creation itself is entirely deferred to reference files with no concrete inline examples.

 2 / 3